scoverage/scalac-scoverage-plugin/README.md

 That's why in scoverage we focus on statement coverage, and don't even include line coverage as a metric.
 This is a paradigm shift that we hope will take hold.

+### Branch Coverage

+Branch coverage is very useful to ensure all code paths are covered.
+Scoverage produces branch coverage metrics as a percentage of the total branches.
+Symbols that are deemed as branch statements are:

+* If / else statements
+* Match statements
+* Partial function cases
+* Try / catch / finally clauses

 ### How to use

-This project is the base functionality for instrumenting code via a scalac plugin.
-To actually use scoverage in your project you will need to use one of the build plugins:
+This project is the base module for instrumenting code via a scalac compiler plugin.
+To use scoverage in your project you will need to use one of the build plugins:

 * [maven-scoverage-plugin](https://github.com/scoverage/maven-scoverage-plugin)